AgentMC/Sao19/Translate/En/Part8.md

 "He got on a wounded minion and disappeared in just two minutes...?"

 _According to lectures by librarians of the large library, minions' flight speed is about the same as people run.
-We are at a height of 500 mils, it seems impossible to completely disappear in just two minutes in any direction, but if the opponent is a highly-ranked dark arts master, a hiding technique or something alike may be used._ However, if Kirito and Scheta weren’t able to find them, Ronye wouldn’t be either.
+We are at a height of 500 mels, it seems impossible to completely disappear in just two minutes in any direction, but if the opponent is a highly-ranked dark arts master, a hiding technique or something alike may be used._ However, if Kirito and Scheta weren’t able to find them, Ronye wouldn’t be either.

 Being helpless, Ronye crossed the floor and approached the baby’s bed.